 - We live in a small world– you will be known in the community as person who can be bought.

-- Employers will not be loyal to you as well– in times of crisis, your position will be the first to be dissolved.
+- Employers will not be considerate to you as well– in times of crisis, your position will be the first to be dissolved.

 - Good will– It is only proper for the employer to get it’s ROI from you.